bryceshirley/iris-gpubench/README.md

 # Results

-Results are saved to gpu_benchmark_metrics/results (these include):
+By default Results are saved to iris-gpubench/results.

 ## 1. Formatted Results